LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 Inequality Constraints
 =======================

-The ARKStep and ERKStep modules in ARKode permit the user to impose optional inequality constraints on individual components of the solution vector :math:`y`.
+The ARKStep and ERKStep modules in ARKODE permit the user to impose optional inequality constraints on individual components of the solution vector :math:`y`.
 Any of the following four constraints can be imposed: :math:`y_i > 0`, :math:`y_i < 0`,
 :math:`y_i \geq 0`, or :math:`y_i \leq 0`.
 The constraint satisfaction is tested
 after a successful step and before the error test.
 If any constraint fails, the step size is reduced and a flag is set to update the Jacobian or preconditioner if applicable.
-Rather than cutting the step size by some arbitrary factor, ARKode estimates a new step size :math:`h'` using a linear approximation of the components in :math:`y` that failed the constraint test (including a safety factor of 0.9 to cover the strict inequality case).
-If a step fails to satisfy the constraints 10 times (a value which may be modified by the user) within a step attempt or fails with the minimum step size then the integration is halted and an error is returned.
-In this case the user may need to employ other strategies as discussed in :ref:`ARKStep_CInterface.Tolerances` and :ref:`ERKStep_CInterface.Tolerances` to satisfy the inequality constraints.
+Rather than cutting the step size by some arbitrary factor, ARKODE estimates a new step size :math:`h'` using a linear approximation of the components in :math:`y` that failed the constraint test (including a safety factor of 0.9 to cover the strict inequality case).
+If a step fails to satisfy the constraints 10 times (a value which may be modified by the user) within a step attempt, or fails with the minimum step size, then the integration is halted and an error is returned.
+In this case the user may need to employ other strategies as discussed in :numref:`Usage.ARKStep.Tolerances` and :numref:`Usage.ERKStep.Tolerances` to satisfy the inequality constraints.